How to Get Started Delivering Proactive Customer Service

 Gregory Ciotti suggests asking agents to reach beyond the customer’s immediate questions to help them reach an ultimate goal:

-“View a conversation through an outcome-focused lens — what are customers really trying to do?
+View a conversation through an outcome-focused lens — what are customers really trying to do?
 What are their next steps after this resolution?
 Can you help them before they ask?
-Can you remove roadblocks before they reach them?”
+Can you remove roadblocks before they reach them?

-4. Lean into user education
+8. Lean into user education

 Educating users upfront will always be more impactful than solving their problems later on.
 Investing in creating helpful content is key to offering proactive support.

 Customers have also come to expect self-service as an option.
 Microsoft’s Global State of Multichannel Customer Service Report found that more than 90% of consumers expect a business to offer self-service or a frequently asked questions page.